john-science/john-science.github.io/x/dice_heist.md

 * Chaotic Neutral
 * Lesser Deity
 * Holy days: the Summer and Winter Solstices
-* Holy symbol: None official, but unofficially two dice
+* Holy symbol: None official, but unofficially two dice (one white, one green, on a silver field)
 * No holy books or temples

-### Joining Dherm'Gorhyek - WIP
+### Joining Dherm'Gorhyek

 To become an Initiate of Dherm'Gorphyek is easy; gods want followers and getting people hooked is the name of the game.
 DG might even come looking for you.